 And I still managed to reverse my fatty liver.

 Does this mean that diet sodas are 100% healthy or at least not bad for your liver?
 Definitely not.
-But you know now what I personally did and what was my approach to this entire diet soda soap opera.
+But you know now what I personally did during this entire diet soda soap opera.
 Nobody is perfect, even though we’d like to be.

 Is Coke Zero bad for your liver?

-Safe to drink diet sodas for fatty liver
+What are some safe to drink diet sodas for fatty liver?

 But if you really want to have one every now and then (and I insist on drinking them sparingly), the ones which I consider safer based on the ingredients are below (affiliate links, meaning that I get a small commission if you make a purchase following my links, but at no extra costs for you and without any influence on my side in regards of the actual recommendations):

-- Spindrift Sparkling Water (sparkling water & fruit juice)
+- Spindrift Sparkling Water (sparkling water & fruit juice, with no sweeteners)

 - Green Cola (Coke alternative, sweetened with Stevia)